shredthaGNAR/list-of-my-starred-repos/README.md

 * [RikkaApps/Shizuku](https://github.com/RikkaApps/Shizuku): Using system APIs directly with adb/root privileges from normal apps through a Java process started with app_process.
 * [GregoryFore/shopfy-theme-dev](https://github.com/GregoryFore/shopfy-theme-dev): Shopify Theme Development
 * [vuestorefront/shopify](https://github.com/vuestorefront/shopify): Vue Storefront 2 integration for Shopify
-* [phillipkingston/Shopify---Change-Image-On-Hover](https://github.com/phillipkingston/Shopify---Change-Image-On-Hover): A few simple lines of code to swap product images on hover across collection pages and feature product sections on homepage and product pages in Shopify.
-Many projects in the Shopify App Store are a) expensive or b) do not work with the default Shopify Theme in 2020 (Debut) or c) do not work at all.
 * [JoshTag/shopify-2.0-dev-course](https://github.com/JoshTag/shopify-2.0-dev-course): None
 * [jeremybwilson/shopify-bebe](https://github.com/jeremybwilson/shopify-bebe): None
 * [Shopify/shopify-cli](https://github.com/Shopify/shopify-cli): Shopify CLI helps you build against the Shopify platform faster.